-These lemon bars with lemon curd are delicious and so easy to make!
+These delicious lemon bars with lemon curd are sweet and tangy, so easy to make!

 As lemon desserts are my favorite, it is time to share another recipe with lemon.
 I am sharing with you my lemon curd bars .
 Have you tried my lemon curd?
 It is tangy, silky, so delicious that I love eating it from the jar with a spoon so much 🙂